 Disability is part of being human.
 Almost everyone will temporarily or permanently experience a disability at some point in their life.
-Over 1 billion people, about 15% of the global population, currently experience disability, and this number is increasing due in part to population ageing and an increase in the prevalence of non-communicable diseases.
+Over 1 billion people, about 15% of the global population, currently experience disability, and this number is increasing due in part to population aging and an increase in the prevalence of non-communicable diseases.
+What Do you think, What is Specialist Disability Accommodation?

 Specialist Disability Accommodation